mshanGithub/msbotframework/docs/BF Labeling Guide.md

 ### Priority

-Color: This subcategory uses different colors for each label.

 Describes the priority of the issue.
 This label is required for any issue that is in scope for an iteration.
 High priority issue will be addressed first.
+All the issues with `Status:Approved` should have at least one of these labels before they can be worked on.

+Color: This subcategory uses different colors for each label.

 |Name| Description  | Color | Example
 |---|---|---|------|